IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Autumn Lady’s Tresses (Spiranthes spiralis).

 We initially found about 12 plants in the first location, but on the way back to the car Ian spotted two of the best spikes we could ever hope to have seen.
 These plants were over 40 cms tall and all the flowers were perfect.
-In the area we noted Long-tailed Tit (Mito / Aegithalos caudatus), Great (Carbonero Común / Parus major) and Coal Tits (Carbonero Garrapinos / Parus ater) plus a couple of Firecrest (Reyezuelo Listado / Regulus ignicapillus).
+In the area we noted Long-tailed Tit (Mito / Aegithalos caudatus), Great (Carbonero Común / Parus major) and Coal Tits (Carbonero Garrapinos / Periparus ater) plus a couple of Firecrest (Reyezuelo Listado / Regulus ignicapillus).

 Our second port of call was in another pine woodland but this time near Tarifa, a bit further